Judash399/Traditional-Save/docs/API-Reference/Objects/Profile.md

 Used to make checking if creation of a profile errored or not in strict mode easier.
 Doesn't serve any actual purpose aside from that.

 ### Methods: \{[***string***]: (***...any***) -> (***...any***)}
-List of custom methods which is intended to be overwritten with: `Profile:SetMethods(Methods)`.
+List of custom methods which is intended to be overwritten with `Profile:SetMethods(Methods)`.
 For more information check out [Defining Methods](../../the-basics/defining-methods).

 ## <img src="/docsAssets/function.png" width="20"> Methods